 How hot are habaneros?

 Since this entire process requires the peppers to soak in liquor, don’t feed any of this stuff to your kids.
-I shouldn’t have to write these lines, but people nowadays….
+I shouldn’t have to write these lines….
 So, let me repeat.
 Don’t feed these ‘toned down’ peppers to people under 21.

 Before you get started…

 I would advise you to buy a jug of whole milk, and have it available.
 Trust me – it is always better to be prepared.
 I’ve never had any chili burns by carefully following this process, but hey – stuff happens sometimes.
 If you taste test the habanero and it is too hot, or you accidentally get some on your hands and they burn – use milk.
 The milk will break down the capsaicin a bit, and sooth your mouth or hands.
 Water will just spread the capsaicin around.

 Also, be very careful in cutting the peppers.
 Be careful of what they touch, and what you touch while wearing the latex gloves.
 I have regular eye glasses that would protect me from spray, and for habaneros I’ve never seen any juice ‘squirt’ out, but an ounce of prevention is worth a pound of cure.
 So, if you have some safety glasses available, it isn’t a bad idea to put them on.
 Pepper juice would probably burn pretty bad in your eye.

 The process………Tone down the spice on those habaneros!

 - To begin, wash your peppers.
 I generally soak them in a bowl for a while so that any dirt softens.
 Then just rub them down in your fingers to remove any dirt.
 Pretty straight forward and simple.